-Production planning is a strategy to plan a chain of operations that supports manufacturers to be at the right place, at the right time so that they can achieve the maximum efficiency from their resources.
+Production planning is a strategy to plan a chain of operations that supports manufacturers to be at the right place, at the right time so they can achieve the maximum efficiency from their resources.

-Now, let’s straightway talk about the steps involved in Production Planning and Control.
+Now, let’s talk about the steps involved in Production Planning and Control.
 As per the British Standards Institute, there are four stages or essential elements in the process of production planning and control.
 These are as follows:

 Routing determines the path from which the raw materials flow within the factory.
-Once, the sequence is followed, raw materials are transformed into finished goods.
+Once the sequence is followed, raw materials are transformed into finished goods.

 As per Kimball and Kimball, scheduling is defined as –